MathiasDamsgaard/Comp_Social_Sci_Webpage/content/network-analysis.md

 * In degree of Node A and out degree of Node B: in-out
 * Out degree of Node A and out degree of Node B out-out

-This gives the resulting plots:
+This gives the resulting plot:

 <img src="/images/Assortativity_lineplot_R_S.png" width="800" />

-The out-in assortativity of the random graphs show that there is some structural disassortativity in the graph structure however this does not explain the even higher amount of disassortativity of out-in nodes.
+The out-in assortativity of the random graphs show that there is some structural disassortativity in the graph structure, though this does not explain the even higher amount of disassortativity of out-in nodes.
 The other types of assortativity appear to be neutral according to the random graphs.
-However the out-out degree does also display some assortativity.
+However, the out-out degree does also display some assortativity.
 Below there is another plot of the disassortativity:

 <img src="/images/Assortativity_column_R_S.png" width="800" />